DanielVisca/Reading-Notes/Designing Data-Intensive Applications/Part 1/Chapter 1: Reliable, Scalable, and Maintainable Applications.md

 #### Evolvability: Making Change Easy

 Agile working patterns and community provide framework for adapting to change.
-They have also developed technical tools and patterns for frequently changing environments such as
+They have also developed technical tools and patterns for frequently changing environments such as:

 * Test-driven development (TDD)
 * Refactoring